 In the cognitively diverse workplace, each team needs to bear certain ‘adjustments costs’.
 When everyone’s starting position is open to debate, then ultimately no team can push its own agenda unchallenged.
 Management interested in promoting cognitive diversity needs to be realistic about potential conflicts that might cause.

 From a finance perspective, it remains impossible to quantify the value of lost business that results from lack of cognitive diversity.
 The organisation might be doing well, but how much better could it be if employees felt that they were truly free to speak up?
 How much more value would be added if information flowing from the bottom up carried as much weight as that coming from the other direction?
 Creativity might not be what accountants are known for, but when it comes to promoting cognitive diversity we might want to take the road less travelled; it can make all the difference.

-Urszula Pajdzik ACCA is group reporting accountant at Cpl.
+Urszula Pajdzik ACCA is a financial accountant in the media sector

 CPD technical article